How do I?

 Overdue notices are sent as a courtesy by mail or over the phone.
-The library does not take the responsibility of overdue notices being received late or not being received at all.
+The library is not responsible if overdue notices are received late or have not been received at all.
 Overdue notices are not the only means of knowing when you need to renew or return your books.
-You can check your return dates either on the due slip at the back of your books or on-line in your own account.
-In the event that overdue notices are not received you are responsible for paying your fines.
+You can check your return dates either on the due slip at the back of your books or on-line using your own library account.
+In the event that overdue notices are not received, you are responsible for paying your fines.

 If you damage or lose an item, you need to report it right away to the Circulation Desk.
 In the case of damage you need to pay for its repair or if lost you need to pay for its replacement cost as it stands today, with an additional processing fee of €17. (see our Library Code of Conduct).

 Write up the book’s title and author with your name, address and a phone number where you can be reached.
 Explain in a few sentences the reason why this item cannot be yours and hand it in at the Circulation Desk.
 The library will investigate and reach you within a few days.

 If you move or change address, you must update your records at the Circulation Desk.
 You are responsible for any fines as you must return your items either before moving or going abroad and before fines are generated by the system.
 If you become ill you should submit a doctor’s certificate of illness.